Category: State Tax Questions

 TaxSlayer offers a variety of options to make payments to the IRS and state(s) when a balance is due.

 When your accepted return(s) shows a balance due, TaxSlayer provides a payment voucher as part of the accepted PDF of the Federal and/or state return.
 The payment voucher should be included with the check for the amount owed when mailing in your payment.
 Generally, the mailing address will be listed on the voucher.
-If a mailing address is unavailable, please contact TaxSlayer Customer Support at support@TaxSlayer.com for assistance or you can click the "Contact Us" tab above.
+If a mailing address is unavailable, please contact TaxSlayer Customer Support at support@TaxSlayer.com for assistance or you can click the "Contact Us" tab located on the right side of your page.

 Alternative Payment Methods